PanK0/ARGO/examples/04_MASTER-SLAVE.md

 To do so, inside the script is present an array that **MUST CONTAIN ALL THE EXACT LETTERS** that represent nodes in the topology.csv file: that is, if the topology.csv file changes, the array in the script MUST be modified as well to ensure a proper functioning of the network.

+By default, the `open_nodes.py` script supports the topologies in `topology.csv` and `topology2.csv` file.
+Other topologies must be well adapted to ensure the proper working of the script.

 Locate in the `ARGO/src` folder and run the command

 ```